(Former name: Guided Geldingadalur Volcano Hike and Blue Lagoon Visit)

-After an exciting hike to the volcano you’ll end the day at the Blue Lagoon.
+After an exciting sightseeing around the Reykjanes Geopark you will end the day at the Blue Lagoon.
 Immerse yourself in the milky-blue geothermal seawaters.
-Included in the Your visit includes entrance to the Blue Lagoon, silica mud mask, use of a towel and one drink of your choice.
+Included is entrance to the Blue Lagoon, a silica mud mask, use of a towel and 1st drink of your choice.